SuzukiRyuichiro/homepage/content/projects/building-lily58.md

 This was a scary part for me since I did not have the pins every Youtube videos or internet tutorials had.
 I only had a single use pins, which cannot be pulled out after soldering.
 It got me scared that if I mess this up, the whole board will be a waste, but I made up my mind and soldered it.
 It worked just fine in the end.
 All I needed was a courage I guess lol

-### Check the solder with metallic tweezers

-If you want to make sure

 ### Solder the switch sockets

 Switch sockets allow you to hot-swap your switches without needing to solder again.